 - The use of SOU Computing Services (approval of Director of Information Technology)

 - Building modification (approval of Director of Business Services)

 - Use of human subjects (approval of Institutional Review Board)

 - Use of vertebrate animals (approval of Institutional Animal Care and Use Committee).

 The Project Director is responsible for obtaining all approvals required in the above situations.
 In most cases, you should discuss your proposal and any special circumstances with the relevant university official in advance.
-For example, if you are considering submitting to an Oregon foundation, clear this with the Vice President for Institutional Advancement before writing the proposal.
+For example, if you are considering submitting to an Oregon foundation, clear this with the Vice President for Development before writing the proposal.
 Likewise, if your research will involve human subjects, research protocols need to be reviewed and approved by the Institutional Review Board.

 To avoid long delays, obtain these additional approvals via e-mail or phone; you do not need to obtain a signature.
 However, the Project Director must sign a statement on the proposal clearance form affirming that necessary approvals have been obtained.

 Once the proposal clearance form has been signed by the Department Chair and the Dean of School, and all special-case approvals have been obtained, send it to the Grants Administrator, who will review the proposal and proposal budget and send the package on for final approval to the Provost.
 Unless proposals present major complications, Project Directors can expect to have completed proposal clearance forms returned to them within three working days of submission to Grants Administration.